MichaelJbyte/Microsoft-365-Admin-Center/README.md

 ## Microsoft 365 Admin Center

+Beginning the lab, I open up the Microsoft 365 Admin Center and am welcomed to the dashboard.
+This page will be very useful in providing shortcuts for frequent IT tasks such as user account management, resetting passwords, and even Microsoft 365 license alerts.

+I took some time to study the home page layout to affiliate with recurring tasks I may perform and the shortcut locations relating to them.

 ___________________________________________________________________________
 ![photo1](https://github.com/MichaelJbyte/Microsoft-365-Admin-Center/blob/aaf7baaeba50e5112922c82cb9f6a1fa9608f17e/dashboard01.png)
 ___________________________________________________________________________

 ## User Account Management

+My next course of action was to add user accounts to this environment.
+Clicking the "Users" tab on the left, I proceed to create three types of users that will have different roles related to the rest of the lab:
+* User with licenses [1]
+* User with no licenses [2]
+* User with licenses, inteded to be blocked [3]
 ___________________________________________________________________________
 ![photo2](https://github.com/MichaelJbyte/Microsoft-365-Admin-Center/blob/aaf7baaeba50e5112922c82cb9f6a1fa9608f17e/add_user02.png)
 ___________________________________________________________________________

+When creating the accounts, I took note of all the available options that are presented during creation such as **password creation, product license distribution, roles, and contact/personal information.**

+After selectively constructing each user account, I view the new list of three users I created.
+Clicking on a user displays a user detail panel which houses a variety of information such as:
+* Account details
+* Password resetting
+* Active licenses & apps

+This panel is an essential page hosting a wide amount of information and options which I take note of, planning to return for completing tasks such as a password reset and account lockout.
 ___________________________________________________________________________
 ![photo3](https://github.com/MichaelJbyte/Microsoft-365-Admin-Center/blob/aaf7baaeba50e5112922c82cb9f6a1fa9608f17e/user_info01.png)
 ___________________________________________________________________________

 ## Account Block & Password Reset

+The next task was to become familiar with common workplace scenarios such as an account lockout and a password reset.

+Utilizing the user detail panel from before, I select the option to block any log-in for the account I

 ___________________________________________________________________________
 ![photo4](https://github.com/MichaelJbyte/Microsoft-365-Admin-Center/blob/main/blocked_user03.jpg)
 ___________________________________________________________________________

+summarize how i am now familiar with that task. ^^^^

 ## Microsoft Intune Admin Center